genpat-it/cohesive/README.md

 Please note that this version of the COHESIVE Information System (CIS) is currently under development.
 As such, it may be unstable and is subject to changes and improvements.
 We recommend using it for testing and development purposes only until a stable release is available.

+If you intend to utilize all the external databases, the complete installation will require almost 400 Gigabytes of storage space.

 # Table of Contents
 - [Disclaimer](#disclaimer)
 - [Table of Contents](#table-of-contents)